Maxi Skirts for the 50’s, 60’s, & 70’s: Tucking in your Shirt

 Could it be that since maxi skirts skims the ground, that your legs look longer in it?
 Especially when your shirt is tucked in?
 Even Mireille & Jude, our two blogettes, decided to take the challenge and try it out!

 Quote of the day: “Confidence is contagious; so is lack of confidence.”
 Vince Lombardi

 It’s one of the questions I’ve been contemplating since I came up with this blog theme.
 What is the best way to wear your maxi skirt at this time of year?
 My mom is all about tucking in her shirts, and Nancy is just the opposite.
 Granted they are two different body types, but I would argue that it’s not just your body type that makes a difference.
 It could also be the fit and style of the pieces of clothing that you’re wearing!

-So here we are showing off 5 different outfits by tucking our tops into our maxis.
-We styled these exact same maxis with a long coat, here & a tunic, here.
+So here we are showing off 5 different outfits by tucking our tops into our maxi skirts.
+We styled these exact same maxi skirts with a long coat, here & a tunic, here.
 Do you wear a long skirt when it’s cold outside?

-Jodie’s (50’s) Outfit: This is a re-creation of the outfit I wore to my book club’s holiday party!
+Maxi skirts are perfect for a holiday party.
+This is the recreation of the outfit I wore to my book club’s party!
 The idea for the gold top was from Jude (blogette seen below.
 She knew I had purchased this maxi from Suzanne’s Etsy shop and had an idea of how I could wear it).

 Since it was a holiday party, I wanted to add a pop of red with my belt, and I figured my glasses and lipstick counted as red accessories too?!!